cerebralideas/todomvc-client-vue-composed/README.md

 Decoupling the core functional responsibilities of your app from each other is one way to mitigate the disruption change can have on your application.
 So, Redux provides the decoupling between functional concerns: view versus state management.

 A similar perspective was explained by Snipcart in this post about their Vue and Redux composition: [How We Use Redux & Redux-Observable with Vue](https://snipcart.com/blog/redux-vue).

+### 3. Why not Vue-Router

+For many of the same [reasons I didn't choose Vuex](#2-why-not-vuex).
+Routing often times starts simple, but over time and change in requirements, your routing table and all the transitions between states in flows can become very complicated to manage.
+By choosing an agnostic routing library, you can ensure it has the appropriate capability to handle your app's growth.

+Once your routing logic becomes mature, you often have a lot of code supporting your app's functionality.
+If your view library needs to be changed, and your router is dependent on it, throwing away all of your routing code can be a large waste.
+So, by decoupling your routing from your view, you are able to evolve to changes easier, future proofing your code.